hassan-a-alkhalifah/my-portfolio/README.md

 `_cd Desktop_`

 *_You can now begin by cloning the GitHub remote repository to your desktop.
 On the GitHub website with the remote GitHub repository, you will find a green button colored green with the text "Clone or Download."
-Click the button and copy the GitHub repository URL_
+Click the button and copy the GitHub repository URL._

 *_Now in your terminal, enter the follow:_

 `_git clone "the GitHub repository URL you copied" without the quotes_`

-*_Now your desktop should have a local copy of the cloned repository_
+*_Now your desktop should have a local copy of the cloned repository._

 *_To view the webpage, in your terminal, enter the following:_

 `_open index.html_`

-*_The webpage should simply open in your default web browser_
+*_The webpage should simply open in your default web browser._

 ## Technologies Used